ElioMargiotta/agora_monorepo/docs/contract.md

 - **MockGovernanceToken**: A mock ERC20 token with voting capabilities (implements `IVotes`) for testing token-weighted voting scenarios.

-- **MockUSDC**: A mock stablecoin (USDC) contract for testing token-holder eligibility and payments.
+- **MockUSDC**: A mock stablecoin (USDC) contract for testing the prediction market feature.
+This token is used for staking predictions and is separate from the governance token used for voting power.

 ### FHE Usage and Input Types